 Experienced Commercial Litigation Advocates

 David H. Schwartz has represented clients in challenging commercial litigation cases for more than 45 years.
 Zealous in the protection of his clients’ rights and interests, David nevertheless is realistic when it comes to contract dispute cases.
 Whenever possible and appropriate, the firm will first seeks to achieve results out of court, in an efficient and effective manner.
 Matters that cannot be resolved through negotiation or mediation will be taken to court and tried; the lawyers at the firm are accomplished trial advocates, and if necessary, they will vigorously represent you in court.

 The simplest breach of contract dispute can involve thousands of documents and emails.
-The Law Offices of David H. Schwartz, has the experience and resources needed to handle document-intensive litigation, as well as cases involving complex factual, legal and jurisdictional issues in the San Francisco Bay Area.
+The Law Offices of David H. Schwartz, INC., has the experience and resources needed to handle document-intensive litigation, as well as cases involving complex factual, legal and jurisdictional issues in the San Francisco Bay Area.

 A Strategic Focus

 The firm’s attorneys have the ability to think strategically, not just in terms of the legal aspects of a case.
 When you retain The Law Offices of David H. Schwartz, INC., the attorneys will work closely with you to understand the larger picture that lies beyond the narrow scope of the civil matter at hand.
 They will work diligently to achieve a solution that both protects and serves your interests.

 David H. Schwartz believes strongly that the possibility of an appeal should play an integral role in a lawsuit.
 Consequently, the firm can take measures during a trial to preserve the ability to appeal, or to protect a verdict or damages.